Shahid-Bagwan/Docker-Templates/Angular+Django/Readme.md

 3. Place your Django application source files inside the `backend` directory.

+4. Remove the name of the language. just keep : Dockerfile

-4. Modify the `Dockerfile.angular` and `Dockerfile.django` if necessary to meet your application's specific requirements.
+5. Modify the `Dockerfile.angular` and `Dockerfile.django` if necessary to meet your application's specific requirements.

-5. Run the following command to build and start the containers:
+6. Run the following command to build and start the containers:

    ```
    docker-compose up -d
    ```

-6. Access your Angular application in the browser at `http://localhost:4200`.
+7. Access your Angular application in the browser at `http://localhost:4200`.

-7. Access your Django application in the browser at `http://localhost:8000`.
+8. Access your Django application in the browser at `http://localhost:8000`.

 ## Customization